NASA Astronaut, Russian Cosmonauts Launched To International Space Station Despite Coronavirus

 A NASA astronaut and two Russian cosmonauts were launched to the International Space Station (ISS) on Thursday, even as much of the rest of the world is locked down due to the coronavirus pandemic, CNN reports.
-Both space agencies took the same precautions they’ve been taking for decades to keep the men from taking the virus with them to the spacecraft.
+Both space agencies took the same precautions they’ve been taking for decades to keep the men from bringing the virus with them to the spacecraft.

-American Chris Cassidy joined his two Russian colleagues, Anatoli Ivanishin and Ivan Vagner, on a journey from the Baikonur Cosmodrome in Kazakhstan to the International Space Station, lifting off at 4:05 a.m.
+American Chris Cassidy joined his two Russian colleagues, Anatoli Ivanishin and Ivan Vagner, on a journey from the Baikonur Cosmodrome in Kazakhstan to the ISS, lifting off at 4:05 a.m.
 Eastern Time.

 It may seem like now is not the time to be sending astronauts into space, inasmuch as almost all travel on the ground is severely limited due to the coronavirus pandemic.
 What’s more, it may seem like there’s a possibility, however remote, that one of the men could bring the virus with them to the orbiting spacecraft — the absolute worst place to be should a colleague get sick with it.

-However, both the Russian and the American space agencies assure that they’ve taken precautions which have been in place in the space travel business for decades.
-Which is to say, all of the astronauts were in tight quarantine for weeks before the launch, confined to their quarters and allowed limited contact with others.
+However, both the Russian and the American space agencies have offered assurances that they’ve taken space travel precautions that have been in place for decades.
+All of the astronauts were in tight quarantine for weeks before the launch, confined to their quarters and allowed limited contact with others.

 “During quarantine, the astronauts live in their crew quarters — NASA has crew quarters for this purpose at Kennedy and Johnson Space Centers — and Roscosmos has them in Baikonur,” said Courtney Beasley, communications specialist at NASA’s Johnson Space Center.